attackant/future-links/README.md

 ## What is a Future Link?

-A "Future Link" is a concept that introduces a hyperlink or clickable UI element (the Future Link) that leads to content or information that has not yet been created (the Future Content Placeholder), offering a mechanism for users a to signal interest for future content, prioritize sand directly or indirectly support content creation, and facilitate user engagement with the yet-to-be-created content (Future Content).
+A "Future Link" is a concept that introduces a hyperlink or clickable UI element (the Future Link) that leads to content or information that has not yet been created (the Future Content Placeholder), offering a mechanism for users a to signal interest for future content, prioritize and directly or indirectly support content creation, and facilitate user engagement with the yet-to-be-created content (Future Content).
 The idea is to provide a placeholder for future content, allowing users to express their interest through various Interest Expression Mechanisms such as voting, pledging, or direct payment.
 Additionlly, even without a direct mechanism to vote for the Future Content, the system can record analytic data and log the clicking of the link as interest.

 ## Core Components of Future Links